Partial Identification in Matching Models for the Marriage Market: Literature review

-The existing literature offers three ways to introduce unknown parameters in the taste shock distribution, so as to circumvent the exact identification result of \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)}, while maintaining point identification.
-The first amounts to {\it further parameterising} the systematic match surplus in order to free some degrees of freedom.\footnote{Note that, in the 1to1TU model of \hyperlink{Choo_Siow}{Choo and Siow (2006)} and \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)}, the systematic match surplus is already parameterised because the observed characteristics of agents are discrete.} The second amounts to exploiting variations of matching patterns across {a \it few large cohorts} which feature different distributions of covariates, independent matching processes, identical systematic match surplus up to some drifts or linear/quadratic trends, and identical taste shock distribution (\hyperlink{CSW}{Chiappori, Salani\'e and Weiss, 2017}).
-The third amounts to exploiting variations of matching patterns across {\it many i.i.d. markets} (\hyperlink{Fox_2010}{Fox, 2010}; \hyperlink{Fox_2018}{Fox, 2018}; \hyperlink{Fox_Yang_Hsu}{Fox, Yang, and Hsu, 2018}; \hyperlink{Sinha}{Sinha, 2018}), as in the empirical IO tradition.\footnote{With data on many i.i.d. markets, one can fully dispense with the parametric restrictions on the taste shock distribution.} All three approaches are appealing because, by preserving point identification, they can offer precise answers to relevant policy questions.
-However, it is hard to gauge the robustness merits of the first two approaches because they introduce unknown parameters in the taste shock distribution at the cost of further restricting other parts of the model.
-In particular, parameterising the systematic match surplus (for instance, via a linear index) may not be desirable because it does not necessarily translate into an analogous parameterisation of the equilibrium systematic payoffs gained by each individual which, as we will see, are key objects for the identification analysis.
-Also, restricting the evolution of the systematic match surplus across cohorts may be problematic as the systematic match surplus evolves according to complicated underlying dynamics.
-Lastly, the third approach can be difficult to implement practically because in most datasets it is unclear as to what truly defines i.i.d. markets.
-For instance, the majority of the empirical applications of the third approach assumes that consecutive years represent i.i.d. markets, which can be often hard to justify (\hyperlink{Baccara}{Baccara, \.{I}mrohoro\u{g}lu, Wilson, and Yariv, 2012}; \hyperlink{Mindruda}{Mindruda, 2013}; \hyperlink{Akkus}{Akkus, Cookson, and Horta\c{c}su, 2016}; \hyperlink{Mindruda2}{Mindruda, Moeen, and Agarwal, 2016}; \hyperlink{Chen}{Chen, 2017}; \hyperlink{Banal}{Banal-Esta\~{n}ol, Macho-Stadler, and P\'{e}rez-Castrillo, 2018}).
+The literature has explored two ways to introduce unknown parameters in the taste shock distribution while maintaining point identification.
+The first approach exploits variations in matching patterns across {many i.i.d. markets} (\hyperlink{Fox_2010}{Fox, 2010}; \hyperlink{Fox_2018}{Fox, 2018}; \hyperlink{Fox_Yang_Hsu}{Fox, Yang, and Hsu, 2018}; \hyperlink{Sinha}{Sinha, 2018}), as in the empirical IO tradition.
+With data on many i.i.d. markets, one can proceed without parametric restrictions on the taste shock distribution.
+However, in most datasets, it is unclear as to what truly defines i.i.d. markets.
+For instance, the majority of the empirical applications of this approach assume that consecutive years represent i.i.d. markets, which can be often hard to justify (\hyperlink{Baccara}{Baccara, et al., 2012}; \hyperlink{Mindruda}{Mindruda, 2013}; \hyperlink{Akkus}{Akkus, Cookson, and Horta\c{c}su, 2016}; \hyperlink{Mindruda2}{Mindruda, Moeen, and Agarwal, 2016}; \hyperlink{Chen}{Chen, 2017}; \hyperlink{Banal}{Banal-Esta\~{n}ol, Macho-Stadler, and P\'{e}rez-Castrillo, 2018}).
+The second approach exploits variations of matching patterns across {a few large cohorts} which feature different distributions of covariates, independent matching processes, identical systematic match surplus up to some drifts or linear/quadratic trends, and identical taste shock distributions.
+This approach is implemented by \hyperlink{CSW}{CSW} to introduce gender heteroskedasticity in the Extreme Value Type I distribution.